mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 I was aghast.
 How could he possibly know so much about me?
 There was a sense of mistrust for Fajro that was brewing deep within me.
 Everything was too perfect, too convenient for coincidence.
 I needed assurance that I wasn't a tool for some other end.

-"If you really wanted someone with the credentials you could get Jathi or Thimlu, or some other observer.
+"You could ask any observer in the world.
+Most of them have more experience than me.
 What do you _really_ need me for?"

 He chuckled and looked at the lantern light against the dusty ground.
 "Liffa, you don't miss a thing do you?
 You're right, I need you for more than just your mind.
 You have a very unique set of traits.
-You're lightweight, agile, observant, quick-learning, and strong as a full-grown saffa.
-But most importantly, you understand how important the obscura is.
-That the future of our people lies far beyond this planet.
-You know that you belong there, and you would be willing to risk anything to go."
+You're lightweight, agile, observant, quick-learning, and strong as a full-grown saffa, thanks to your time in the fields.
+But most importantly, you understand how important this is – more than just an academic triviality.
+This is proof that something else is out there; something ripe for discovery.
+The future of our people lies far beyond this planet and you belong there; leading us all into that great unknown."

-My eyes narrowed in suspicion.
-"That depends on the risk."
+He knealed to my height and spoke in hushed tones with a familiar vigor of a man eager to convince me.
 "I've seen the haw on your eyes, the tone of your skin.
 The blood of the Holragi is in your veins.
 It's been calling to you since you were born.
 You studied with the observers because you imagined your own _nul sa'am_[^2] to Ara."
 The light from the window glimmered against his face, showed the fire in his eyes as he looked into mine.
 "I want you to go on the journey that you've been waiting for your whole life: to travel beyond our planet into that great unknown, and return to tell everyone what you saw there."

 [^2]: The tribes of Holragi constantly migrate across the vast lands of Holrag in a cycle, sharing permanent structures amongst them.
 Nul sa'am is a Holragi term for a lone journey outside of one's tribe.

 A chill flowed through my veins as he told my dreams back to me as if he'd known me my whole life.
 I had wanted nothing more than to explore the sky since the day I was born.
 But this was not how I imagined it.
-"That's a suicide mission," I said.
+My eyes narrowed in suspicion.
+"You're right that this is important, but I will not be reckless with my own life," I said.
 "What if the obscura is hostile or armed?
-It could be something we can't even fathom."
+It could be a thing we can't even fathom yet."

 "As we speak, we are sending an empty capsule to see how the obscura reacts.
 We wouldn't dare send a living thing until we know for sure what would happen."